sachieko/tinyapp/README.md

 # TinyApp
 LHL Web Dev Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs like bit.ly or tiny.url!
+TinyApp is a RESTful full stack web application built with Node and Express that allows users to shorten long URLs like bit.ly or tiny.url!
 This app has user logins and user-specific links, and has a *dark-mode theme*.

 ## Final Product